verhas/jamal/README.md

 ### `script`

-The macro `script` defines a user defined macro that is interpreted as a script.
+The macro `script` defines a user-defined macro that is interpreted as a script.
 The syntax of the command is

 ```jam